mgeeky/msi-shenanigans/README.md

 # MSI Shenanigans

-This repository contains Proof of Concept code and files, as well as bening, harmless weaponised packages representing various weaponisation strategies that Threat Actors abuse in Windows Installer MSI format.
+This repository contains Proof of Concept code and harmless weaponised packages representing various weaponisation strategies that Threat Actors abuse in Windows Installer MSI format.

 Supplemental blog post can be found here: